Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 For those exploring Portugal by train, Lagos is the nearest major railway station to Sagres.
 Regular train services operate from Lisbon and other major cities, connecting to Lagos.

-From Lagos, you can take a local bus to reach Sagres, situated merely 30 kilometres away.
+From Lagos, you can take a local bus to reach Sagres, situated merely 30 kilometres away so you could even visit Sagres on a day trip if you’re short on time!
 The buses run pretty frequently so you don’t need to worry about booking in advance, I would just buy my ticket from the local office once I reached Lagos.

 Alternatively, if you prefer the freedom of the open road, renting a car is an excellent option.
 The well-maintained road network allows for a leisurely drive to Sagres, with stunning coastal views along the way.